awsdocs/aws-codestar-user-guide/doc_source/alexa-tutorial.md

 # Tutorial: Create an Alexa Skill Project in AWS CodeStar<a name="alexa-tutorial"></a>

-AWS CodeStar is a cloud‑based development service on Amazon Web Services \(AWS\) that provides the tools you need to quickly develop, build, and deploy applications on AWS\.
+AWS CodeStar is a cloud‑based development service on AWS that provides the tools you need to quickly develop, build, and deploy applications on AWS\.
 With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster\.
 The Alexa skill project templates on AWS CodeStar enable you to create a simple Hello World Alexa skill from your AWS account with just a few clicks\.
 The templates also create a basic deployment pipeline that gets you started with a continuous integration \(CI\) workflow for skill development\.

 The main benefits of creating Alexa skills from AWS CodeStar are that you can get started with skill development in AWS and connect your Amazon developer account to the project to deploy skills to the development stage directly from AWS\.
 You also get a ready to use deployment \(CI\) pipeline with a repository with all the source code for the project\.
 You can configure this repository with your preferred IDE to create skills with tools you are familiar with\.